Jim McGuinness: Fourth year

-In his fourth season in charge of the Donegal senior football team, McGuinness led his team to the 2014 Ulster Senior Football Championship, then past Armagh in the All-Ireland quarter-final, past Dublin in the All-Ireland semi-final and onwards to Kerry in the 2014 All-Ireland Senior Football Championship Final, succeeding in his original aim, set back in 2010.
+In his fourth season in charge of the Donegal senior football team, McGuinness led his team to the 2014 Ulster SFC title, then past Armagh in the 2014 All-Ireland SFC quarter-final, past Dublin in the All-Ireland SFC semi-final and onwards to Kerry in the 2014 All-Ireland Senior Football Championship final, succeeding in his original aim, set back in 2010.
 The semi-final victory over Dublin was particularly celebrated.
 Dublin had been expected to "massacre" Donegal; bookmakers were stunned by the outcome.
 Martin McHugh said afterwards that McGuinness was "the best manager Donegal have ever had, and one of the best in any county in the modern era", while Ireland manager Paul Earley hailed the victory as McGuinness's greatest coaching achievement.
-Donegal were beaten in the final by Kerry,losing 2:08 to 0:11.
-On 4 October 2014, McGuinness terminated his tenure as Donegal manager.
+Donegal lost to Kerry in the final, by the scoreline 2:08 to 0:11.
+On 4 October 2014, McGuinness terminated his first tenure as Donegal manager.
 He had managed Donegal through 54 league and championship matches.
+He won 83.33 per cent of his SFC matches during his first spell as Donegal manager (20 wins from 24 games); this included defeats, over a four-year period, of Armagh, Cavan, Cork, Derry, Dublin, Down, Kildare, Kerry, Mayo, Monaghan and Tyrone.

-He gave his first interview since this on The Saturday Night Show soon afterwards.
+Soon afterwards, McGuinness gave his first interview since departing, on RTÉ television programme The Saturday Night Show.